bawlipoonch/bawlipoonch.github.io/_posts/2017-12-26-yeh-naa-thi.markdown

 <i>ki ḳhushī se mar na jaate agar e'tibār hotā</i>
 </p>
 <p>
 Ghalib says he was never destined to meet with his beloved & his fate would had been to wait had he not died.
-It can be interpreted as defeatist (it was never destined) or hopeful (he would have continued to wait if not died).
+It can be interpreted as defeatist (it was never destined) or hopeful (he would have continued to wait if not dead).
 He continues that it is wrong to say that i lived by your promise to meet.
 He would have died of happiness had he believed in it (on his beloved's promise).
 Ghalib's swagger, died of waiting for beloved and still a show of defiance!</p>

 Happy Birthday Ghalib!